cyrilzakka/Polaris/README.md

 ### About
-Polaris is a powerful, open-source data collection framework designed specifically for macOS to facilitate the training and deployment of AI agents.
-Polaris enables screen capture, keystroke logging, and mouse tracking, while maintaining user privacy and system performance.
+Polaris is a powerful, open-source data collection and evaluation framework designed for macOS to facilitate the training and deployment of AI agents.
+Polaris enables screen capture, keystroke logging, and mouse tracking, all while maintaining user privacy and system performance.

 ### Features
 - Key logging using low-level HID APIs to circumvent potential deprecation.
-- Screen capture built on the [ScreenCaptureKit framework ](https://developer.apple.com/documentation/screencapturekit/)
+- Screen and audio capture built on the [ScreenCaptureKit framework ](https://developer.apple.com/documentation/screencapturekit/)
 - Mouse tracking using `NSEvent.mouseLocation`
+- GUI control from Swift REPL using [PolarisGUI](https://github.com/cyrilzakka/PolarisGUI.git)
 - All features use official macOS APIs and require explicit user permission before data collection

 ### Data Collection